1. Data controller

 When you send an email to the Recipient(s) of the Petition via the Site we use your name, email address and country of residence to prepare an email message.
 You may also edit the content of the message.
 These messages will be sent under your name and with your email as the return address.
-You are solely responsible for the content of the message you send via the Site and ELP takes no responsibility for the content of your message or the use of your personal data by the Recipient(s).
+You are solely responsible for the content of the message you send via the Site and Liberties takes no responsibility for the content of your message or the use of your personal data by the Recipient(s).

 Public Data Request via the Site

 When you use the Site to file a Public Data Request we use your name, email address and country of residence to prepare a message to a Holder of Public Data.
 The Public Data Request will be sent under your name and with your email address.
-ELP takes no responsibility for the use of your personal data by the Holder of Public Data.
+Liberties takes no responsibility for the use of your personal data by the Holder of Public Data.